Information About CHI

-The Fall 2013 issue of the Concordia Historical Institute Quarterly (Vol. 86, No. 3) concludes the article on the international spread of The Lutheran Hour in the 1940s by Kirk Farney.
+The Winter 2013 issue of the Concordia Historical Institute Quarterly (Vol. 86, No. 4) focuses on the American Civil War during this 150th anniversary observance of the conflict.

 The Quarterly is sent to all members of the Institute.
 It is available as a subscription only without membership for $40.00 per year.
 Single copies are $10.00 for issues published during the past three years and $3.00 for earlier issues.
 Shipping and handling are extra for back issues.

 “Pieces of Our Pastˮ is a biweekly email message distributed through the LCMS eNews system.
 Each message features an interesting or unusual document, artifact or publication from the Instituteʼs collection with background information on its meaning and significance.
 Items featured in this series will be available on the Pieces of Our Past page on this web site where larger images of the items can be viewed.

 If you would like to receive “Pieces of Our Pastˮ messages, be sure to add it to your LCMS eNews subscription list by:

 See It Now!

 “The Saxon New Worldˮ